jjmccollum/context-sbl/README.md

 - `@unpublished`: An unpublished work of some other form.
 Required fields are `author` (referring to a proper author, an editor, or a responsible organization), `title`, and `note` (ideally explaining how the work has been made available).
 - `@online`: A document published online with no print counterpart (§6.4.13), an online database (§6.4.14), or a website or blog entry (§6.4.15).
 The only required field is `title`, although typically `doi` or `url` is included.
 - `@electronic`: Legacy alias of `@online`.
 Note that per §6.4.12, works on electronic media (such as CD-ROMs) that have a counterpart in part should just be cited as the print counterpart.
+- `@misc`: For everything else.
+No fields are required.
+This is basically a "last-resort" category; as such, it has not been extensively tested.

-Other basic `biblatex` entry types, such as `@unpublished`, `@electronic`, and `@misc`, are also supported, although they should only be used if the entry does not fit into a more specific category.
-A relational diagram between the categories is shown below.
+A relational diagram between the most commonly used categories is shown below.

 ![Relational diagram of entry categories in SBL rendering](https://github.com/jjmccollum/context-sbl/blob/main/img/relational-diagram.png)